 Where do I get info on running for precinct?
 Following are good links to start finding information on running for precinct in your area.

-When you find the information you are looking for, please upload documents, make topics, etc. in your state or county group, so others can utilize these procedures and run.
+When you find the information you are looking for, please upload documents, make topics, etc. in your state and county groups, so others can utilize these procedures and run.

 We are also looking for State and County Coordinators, so please check out our Our Leadership page for details.

 Here is an example from a previous letter and question on this subject:

 How/where would I get information on running for precinct captain in my local area?
 I’m in Chester County PA. – Todd